 - A. Policies - 1.
-Allow breakwaters, jetties, weirs and groins to be located waterward of the OHWM only where necessary to support water-dependent uses, public access, shoreline stabilization, public safety, or other specific public purpose. - 2.
-Consider alternative structures with less impact where physical conditions make such alternatives feasible. - B. Regulations - 1.
-New, expanded or replacement structures shall only be allowed if it can be demonstrated that they will not result in a net loss of shoreline ecological functions and that they support water-dependent uses, public access, public safety, shoreline stabilization, or other specific public purpose.
+Allow breakwaters, jetties, weirs and groins to be located waterward of the OHWM only where necessary to support water-dependent uses, public access, shoreline stabilization, or other specific public purpose. - 2.
+Consider alternative structures with less impact where physical conditions make such alternatives feasible. - B. Regulations demonstrated that they will not result in a net loss of shoreline ecological functions and that they support water-dependent uses, public access, shoreline stabilization, or other specific public purpose.